jules2689/trudeau/trudeau/2020-04-18/post_news.md

 The first nations will not proceed with elections at this time due to the current health risks associated with largegatherings.
-Accordingly, last week reintroduced the postponement regulations that enable firstnation's leaders to continue in their positions for up to six or12 months to stay focused on keeping communities safe.
+Accordingly, last week we introduced the postponement regulations that enable firstnation's leaders to continue in their positions for up to six or12 months to stay focused on keeping communities safe.
 We've been in direct communication who will soon be undergoing the process and encourage communities to unveil themselves to this option.
 The final decision to hold or postpone elections ultimately lies with community leadership and we must respect that.
 Should communities decide to proceed with elections asscheduled, we stand ready to provide advice on measures to spread the virus to communitymembers.
-All of this being said, we recognise that more support Willie needed.
+All of this being said, we recognise that more support will be needed.
 By working together, we can save lives and we will be there to make sure no indigenous community is left behind.
 Thank you.